User Responsibilities and Ethics

 Information Technology, Computers and Electronic Resources

 Library patrons are expected to comply with the UL Lafayette published policies on the use of computers and network resources.
-The policies are on the University's Information Technology Help Desk website.
-Any questions about these policies should be referred to the UL Lafayette Information Technology and Procedures page.
+The technology policies are on the University IT Help Desk website.
+Any questions about these policies should be referred to the University Office of Information Technology.

 - Electronic databases are limited to University of Louisiana at Lafayette authorized users (students, faculty, and staff).
 Users must follow Fair Use as outlined in U.S. Copyright Law and provisions of license agreements with individual providers.
 Material obtained through the online databases must be used for personal, noncommercial purposes.
 Improper use generally includes, but is not limited to, utilizing robots/auto crawlers, downloading entire e-journals, printing numerous copies of a single article, or publishing articles made available through the databases.
 Unauthorized use of Dupré Library databases and other electronic resources can result in revocation of access.